dessn/Pippin/README.md

   -f, --finish       Finish at this stage.
 For example -f 3 or -f CLASSIFY to run up to and including classification.
   -p, --permission   Fix permissions and groups on all output, don't rerun -i, --ignore       Do NOT regenerate/run tasks up to and including this stage.
+  -S, --syntax       If no task is given, prints out the possible tasks.
+If a task name or number is given, prints the docs on that task.
+For instance 'pippin.sh -S 0' and 'pippin.sh -S DATAPREP' will print the documentation for the DATAPREP task.
 ```

 For an example, to have a verbose output configuration run and only do data preparation and simulation,